 Finally, wouldn’t it be an amazing experience to see the wind of revival blow on our church as a whole, or as Piper says, “on large numbers at one time”?
 That’s harder for me to imagine today than ever before because we are rarely all together as a large group.
 Multiple services and multiple demands on everyone’s time allow only a small portion of our church body to be together on any one Sunday.
 And, what if the Sunday the Spirit’s wind blew was the same Sunday you had business out of town?
 Wouldn’t that be horrible!

 2019 could be the year of Spiritual Awakening.
-I’m going to “set my sails” so they can catch the Spirit’s Wind should God providentially and sovereignly start to blow.
+I have “set my sails” so they can catch the Spirit’s Wind should God providentially and sovereignly start to blow.

 I hope you’ll join me.